 Border Song Released in 1970, this was Elton’s first U.S. single and it charted mildly.
-Two years later Aretha Franklin covered the song on her classic album Young, Gifted, and Black, with her version becoming more well known and turning additional attention on John.
+Aretha Franklin covered the song, released in December 1970 and heard on her classic album Young, Gifted, and Black, with her version becoming more well known and turning additional attention on John.
 The collaboration between Elton John and Bernie Taupin is generally portrayed as a complete division of music (John) and lyrics (Taupin) but collaboration isn’t always so clear-cut.
 On this song, Elton crossed off Bernie’s last verse, which makes the overall tone of the song darker, and pens a completely new verse that concludes ‘let us find a way/to make our hatred cease.’
 Elton’s piano has gospel touches but what puts it over are the backing vocals and Paul Buckmaster’s signature string arrangements.

 Country Comfort Tumbleweed Connection, Elton John’s third studio album, is a collection of songs themed around the American West.
 Not really in the wheelhouse of two young, British songwriters.
 Of course, the American West is largely the stuff of myth and fantasy.
 John and Taupin were influenced heavily by The Band’s second album and classic Western films.
 “Country Comfort” is a series of vignettes from rural life that compares favorably with Robbie Robertson’s “The Weight.”
 Part of the song’s authenticity lies in its layering of instrumental touches including Caleb Quaye’s acoustic guitar and Gordon Huntley’s steel guitar.
 Rod Stewart recorded the song first for his Gasoline Alley album, but his version is a bit stilted, sounding more like a rock cover of a country song.